 Previous sessions have included taking the goats on harnesses around the estate, foraging walks, teaching novel behaviours, and even making ice lollies for the animals and taking the rats swimming.

-These sessions are recognised and verified by the Higher Education Achievement Report (HEAR) to support your CV and boost your employability.
+These sessions are recognised and verified by the Higher Education Achievement Report (HEAR) to support your CV and boost your employability by teaching you key communication and team working skills.
 To get involved speak to your course leader.

-*It has not been feasible to run VolPro during 2020-21, due to Covid-19 restrictions.
+*Due to Covid-19 restrictions, it has not been possible to run VolPro during 2020-21.
 More information will be available soon.

 - Subject area: Animal, equine and wildlife